CTMarius/protractorStarterKit/README.md

 1. Install NodeJS (and perhaps reboot your system)
 2. Clone or download this repository.
-3. In the root folder of the project, open an command prompt with admin rights and run "npm install".
+3. In the root folder of the project, open a command prompt with admin rights and run "npm install".
-4. Once step 2 is finished, run "npm install -g grunt-cli" in the command prompt.
+4. Once step 2 is finished, run "npm install grunt-cli -g" in the command prompt.
+You might need to restart your terminal after this is finished.
 5. Run "grunt e2e --baseUrl=<url>" in the command line in order to run the tests or use the integrated grunt task runner in Webstorm.
 6. Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.